 The Medical School Personal Statement

-One of the key parts of your primary application to medical school is your personal statement.
+When talking about how to get into medical school, your personal statement plays a huge role.
 The AMCAS, AACOMAS, and TMDSAS all require one.
 In the personal statement, you need to explain why you want to be a doctor.

 In your personal statement, you want to tell the story of what made you initially want to become a doctor.
 You should also tell stories about moments along your premed path that reinforced that decision.

 Your personal statement should be exactly that: personal.
 The moment you start writing your personal statement to please the admissions committees is the moment it is no longer personal.
 Be authentic about what is driving you.
 Share stories that are unique to your life that won’t show up in anyone else’s application.The moment you start writing your personal statement to please the admissions committees is the moment it is no longer personal.Click To Tweet